-5. Prove algebraically that the difference between the squares of any two consecutive integers is equal to the sum of these two integers.
+5. Prove algebraically that the difference between the squares consecutive integers is equal to the sum of these two integers. of any two (4 ma rks)

-(4 marks)

-6. Prove that $(5n + 1)^2 - (5n - 1)^2$ is a multiple of 5, for all positive integer values of n.
+6. Prove that $(5n+1)^2 - (5n-1)^2$ is a multiple of 5, for all positive integer values of n.

-7. If 2n is always even for all positive integer values of n, prove algebraically that the sum of the squares of any two consecutive even numbers is always a multiple of 4.
+7. If $2n$ is always even for all positive integer values of n , prove algebraically that the sum of the squares of any two consecutive even numbers is always a multiple of 4.
 (3 marks)